Pessimists can be challenging to manage in the workplace.

 Pessimists see the negatives in every situation.
 They focus on what could go wrong rather than what could go right.

-In the workplace, pessimists can dampen morale and hinder progress with their constant criticism.
+In the workplace, pessimists can dampen morale and hinder progress with constant criticism.
 However, research shows pessimists can provide valuable perspective.

 Their critical thinking helps identify potential problems early.

-The key is channelling their pessimism constructively.
+The key is channeling their pessimism constructively.

 Rationale for Managing Pessimists in the Workplace